SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 ###  Basic Installation

 - Create a Bootable USB for MacOS by using the Guide by RehabMan [[Guide] Booting the OS X installer on LAPTOPS with Clover](https://www.tonymacx86.com/el-capitan-laptop-support/148093-guide-booting-os-x-installer-laptops-clover.html).
 - Install MacOS to SSD / Hard drive.
-(While installing connect USB keyboard and mouse because I2C is not supported during instalation)
+(While installing connect USB keyboard and mouse because I2C is not supported during installation)
 - Install [Clover Bootloader](https://sourceforge.net/projects/cloverefiboot) into SSD / hard drive.
 - Copy **ALL** the Contains of this Repo into **CLOVER** Folder inside the EFI partition of SSD / Hard drive.
 - **[IMPORTANT]** Make sure to Generate system definitions of MacBook pro 15.2 in config.plist file using [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) or else MacOS will not Boot!
 You can find Tutorial about it [Here](https://www.tonymacx86.com/threads/guide-how-to-configure-your-systems-smbios-correctly.198155/).